Wait or buy now? A legal perspective on timing the market

 • A better price may come with less favourable financing

-So even if the market shifts in your favour in one way, it can shift against you in another.
-From a legal standpoint, none of this uncertainty changes the structure of the transaction.
-You are still entering into a binding agreement with fixed obligations, timelines, and financial commitments.
-Which means the real risk is not just market timing.
-It’s making a decision without fully understanding what you are committing to.
+So even if the market shifts in your favour one way, it can shift against you in another.
+From a legal standpoint, none of this changes the structure of the transaction: you are still entering a binding agreement with fixed obligations, timelines, and financial commitments.
+The real risk is not just market timing, it is committing without fully understanding what you are agreeing to.

-The most important factor is not whether the market is up or down.
-It is whether you are ready to buy.
-This means having a clear understanding of your financial position and what ownership will actually require from you.
+The most important factor is not whether the market is up or down, but whether you are ready to buy.
+That means understanding your financial position and what ownership will actually require.
+Being ready includes:

 • Stable and predictable income